WJSoftware/vite-plugin-single-spa/README.md

 The default file name is certainly handy, but it is opinionated:  It is a TypeScript file (the plug-in's author's preference).
 If your file name differs, even if only by file extension, use `spaEntryPoints` to specify it.

+> Since **v0.6.0**

+The `assetFileNames` works as documented in [Rollup's documentation](https://rollupjs.org/configuration-options/#output-assetfilenames), with one exception:  It can only be a string.
+Functions may not be passed at this time.
+If this is something that people need, open an issue for the project's repository and request it.

 > `projectId`:  Since **v0.2.0**; `cssStrategy`:  Since **v0.4.0**